music-suite/music-suite/docs/src/User-Guide.md

 ### The Transformable class

-The @[Transformable] class represent all things that can be transformed.
+The [Transformable][ref-Transformable] class represent all things that can be transformed.
 All instance satisfy the following laws:

 - `transform mempty x = x`
 	- The empty transformation does nothing.